vitaly-t/pg-promise/examples/select-insert.md

 performance, executing always just one query, and more importantly - proper data integrity, by making sure that a parallel request would not try to execute a second `INSERT`.

-Implementing such a query however isn't trivial, and can vary based on whether it is for PostgreSQL 9.5+ or an older version of the server.
+Implementing such a query however isn't trivial, and it can vary based on whether it is for PostgreSQL 9.5+ or an older version of the server.

 The following posts will help you get started writing your own single-query solution for this: